 - measuring employee experience through a diversity lens and proactively considering and influencing how experience differs across the organisation.

 Our renewed commitment to DIB comes with executive leadership and includes, among a range of focal points, zero tolerance for gender-based and sexual harassment, as well as increased support for victims of domestic and family violence.

-As part of this new approach, in late 2018 Vicinity became members of the Australian Network on Disability, Pride in Diversity and Inclusive Australia as well as remaining an active member of the Diversity Council and Property Male Champions of Change.
+Vicinity continues to be members of the Australian Network on Disability, Pride in Diversity and Inclusive Australia as well as remaining an active member of the Diversity Council and Property Coalition of Change.